My take on Next.js

 router.push(`${path}?${queryString}`) }

-return ( ... <p className="text-sm text-gray-700"> Showing <span className="font-medium">{first}</span> to <span className="font-medium">{last}</span> of{' '} <span className="font-medium">{props.total}</span> results </p>
+return ( ... <p className="text-sm text-gray-700"> Showing <span className="font-medium">{first}</span> to <span className="font-medium">{last}</span> of{' '} <span className="font-medium">{props.total}</span> results </p>API

 API routes provide a solution to build a public API with Next.js.